mit-wu-lab/mapf-autonomous-driving/README.md

 ## Run
 Again sorry for the sparse instructions.

+The main script is `bicycle_model.py`, and it can be parameterized to run with different search methods and intersection settings.

+For FIFO: run the script as is.

 For OBS: use `method='obs'` and set `obs_order_threshold` parameter to control number of OBS orders searched.

 For PP: use `method='pp'` and set `num_random_orders` to control number of PP orders.